Waziup/WaziApps/README.md

 # WaziApps
-The apps developed specifically for WaziGate v2.0+
+The sample apps developed specifically for WaziGate v2.0+